 - Transport Canada personnel

 - Aircraft Manufacturers

 The goal of Birdstrike Canada is to promote the best practice of wildlife management at airports in order to reduce the risk of wildlife strikes to aircraft.
-We believe that ongoing research conducted through our flagship research branch, the Canadian Airport Wildlife Strike Mitigation Research Cooperative, and dissemination of information through training and direct communication with members through this website and our newsletter as well as hosting annual workshops and conferences are means to that end.
+We believe that there is a need for ongoing research and the dissemination of existing information.
+Promoting recurrent training and direct communication with members through this website and our newsletter as well as hosting annual workshops and conferences are means to that end.
 Our vision is to embrace the entire aviation industry in Canada so that we may fully share the expertise present in Canada.